hegerdes/kubelet-static-credential-provider/README.md

 apiVersion: kubelet.config.k8s.io/v1
 kind: CredentialProviderConfig
 providers:
+  # The name must match the name of the credential-provider binary
   - name: static-credential-provider
     # You can also use a config file instead of envs
     # args:[--config, <path-to-password-conf>]